Project Overview

 This research produces new understanding, methods, and tools that could improve the ability of engineers and planners to assess the condition of laminar dielectric cable systems and take proactive steps in operating and maintaining these systems to extend asset life and prevent unexpected outages.
 Benefits of this project may include:

-- Better understanding of failure mechanisms and prevention procedures for longer asset life, fewer customer outages, and lower operations costs.
+- Better understanding of failure mechanisms and prevention procedures for longer asset life, fewer customer outages, and lower operations costs

-- Effective inspection and monitoring of assets, leading to increased asset utilization, rapid maintenance intervention prior to spontaneous failure, higher reliability, and lower repair costs.
+- Effective inspection and monitoring of assets, leading to increased asset utilization, rapid maintenance intervention prior to spontaneous failure, higher reliability, and lower repair costs

-- New inspection techniques and tools to increase staff productivity and reduce overall maintenance costs.
+- New inspection techniques and tools to increase staff productivity